-It is planned to be built in four phases, with construction expected to start in 2017 and be completed by 2032.
+The airport is planned to be built in four phases through to 2032.

 The Government of Maharashtra (GOM) approved the construction of the new airport development in July 2008 and appointed the City and Industrial Development Corporation of Maharashtra (CIDCO) as the nodal agency for implementation of the NMIA project.

-The airport will be capable of handling new large aircraft such as A380 and B747-8, which comply with the International Civil Aviation Organisation (ICAO) Aerodrome Code 4F.
+The airport will be capable of handling new, large aircraft such as the A380 and B747-8, which comply with the International Civil Aviation Organisation (ICAO) Aerodrome Code 4F.

 CIDCO appointed the Louis Berger-INECO-RITES consortium to prepare a master plan for the new airport.

-The Ministry of Environment and Forests (MoEF) has approved 1,405ha for the proposed airport zone, comprising 1,160ha for the core airport area, 245ha for Mangrove Park to the north and 276ha of the non-aeronautical area to the south.
+The Ministry of Environment and Forests (MoEF) approved 1,405ha for the proposed airport zone, comprising 1,160ha for the core airport area, 245ha for Mangrove Park to the north, and 276ha of the non-aeronautical area to the south.

-Facilities at the airport will include cargo terminal buildings, two parallel runways for independent operations, taxiways, an apron area, cargo complex, aircraft maintenance site and long-term aircraft parking, as well as additional infrastructural facilities such as car parking, a power supply system and water treatment plant.
+Facilities at the airport will include cargo terminal buildings, two parallel runways for independent operations, taxiways, an apron area, a cargo complex, an aircraft maintenance site, and long-term aircraft parking, as well as additional infrastructural facilities such as car parking, a power supply system, and a water treatment plant.

 The terminal will have a provision for online check-in and an integrated baggage handling system.
 Its baggage claim area will be 13,290m².